The CFO'S Perspective

 • Need for visibility of future cash flows

-If there is a need for someone to take charge of your business capital because your money is not growing, it is an indication that you need a CFO.
+If there is a need for someone to take charge of your business capital because your money is not growing, it is an indication that you need a CFO to oversee cash flow.
 This includes determining the specific investment strategy and the asset classes to be considered.
+As the financial complexity of an organization grows across inventory, payroll, and tax-related expenses, a CFO will be well suited to manage these strategic needs.

 The CFO will perform an accurate forecast, evaluate your terms, set up and enforce a payment discipline and segment your customers, suppliers, and inventory.